olmallet81/URT/README.md

 The default configuration when running *make* is no parallelism and Armadillo with internal BLAS/LAPACK wrapers.

-Example: *make USE_OPENMP=1 USE_BLAZE=1 USE_MKL=1* => the shared library libURT.so will be built using parallelism through OpenMP and with C++ linear algebra library Blaze using Intel MKL for BLAS/LAPACK routines.
+Example: *make USE_OPENMP=1 USE_ARMA=1 USE_MKL=1* => the shared library libURT.so will be built using parallelism through OpenMP and with C++ linear algebra library Armadillo using Intel MKL for BLAS/LAPACK routines.

 NB: Armadillo does not need any external library for BLAS/LAPACK routines, however it needs to be linked to its shared library.
 Blaze can run with internal BLAS wrappers but needs to be linked to an external LAPACK library.
 Eigen can run without calling any external library.